alfonsserra/generator-systelab-angular-lib/README.md

 yo systelab-angular-lib [library-name]
 ```

-Remember to manually add the new repository to your git account.
+Remember to manually add the new repository to your github account.